 By accomplishing Unit 4, students will be able to describe your current and ideal living quarters; name common pieces of furniture; state how long you have been living at your current residence; comment briefly on why a place is or isn't good for someone; discuss and negotiate rent, utilities, and security deposits; name some popular sports; talk about your exercise habits; discuss your feelings about various sports; make a simple comparison between soccer and American football are played.

-Assignment: Coach asks students to prepare a chart of all the sports that his/her families did last week and for how long they did.
+Assignment: Chinese coach asks students to prepare a chart of all the sports that his/her families did last week and for how long they did.
 Students will show chart in Webex and make a presentation.
-By accomplishing this assignment, students will be able to talk about exercise habits using duration complement.
+By accomplishing this assignment, students will be able to talk about exercise habits using duration complement in Chinese.

 2. At the Airport